danielcristho/setup-server/README.md

 ## Requirements

 - Ubuntu 18.04 or latest version
 - This script utilises root user privileges.
-If you run it from another user you need to add this user to sudoers group and prepend sudo to all commands in the script.
+If you run it from another user you need to add this user to sudoers group and prepend sudo to all commands in the script if needed.

 ## Usage